CSS Selectors Playground

 The

-pseudo-class matches elements whose value is out of a range specified by themin
+:out-of-rangepseudo-class matches elements whose value is out of a range specified by theminandmaxattributes. - Valid

 The